AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 ###########

 In ASSET, integrators themselves are VectorFunctions and have analytic first and second derivatives.
-The input arguments for the integrator when used as a VectorFunction consists of the full-state to be integrated and the final time :code:`tf,` and the output is the full-state at time :code:`tf`.
+The input arguments for the integrator when used as a VectorFunction consist of the full-ODE input to be integrated and the final time :code:`tf,` and the output is the full-ODE at time :code:`tf`.
 For example, calling compute as shown below is equivalent to the normal integrate call.
-This also means that we can calculate the jacobian and :code:`adjointhessian` as well.
+This also means that we can calculate the :code:`jacobian` and :code:`adjointhessian` as well.

 .. code-block:: python